lovemearowlet/nixless/README.md

 ```
 1. config the config.c file
 2. run sudo (or doas) nixless
-3. if you did it right then it should install
+3. if you did it right then it should install stuff from the config file
 ```
 ---
 to install: